micmejia/bible-dump/NKJV/Mark/Mark 4.md

 and the cares of this world, the deceitfulness of riches, and the desires for other things entering in choke the word, and it becomes unfruitful.

 ###### 20
-But these are the ones sown on good ground, those who hear the word, [^e]accept _it,_ and bear fruit: some thirtyfold, some sixty, and some a hundred." ## Light Under a Basket
+But these are the ones sown on good ground, those who hear the word, accept _it,_ and bear fruit: some thirtyfold, some sixty, and some a hundred." ## Light Under a Basket

 ###### 21
 Also He said to them, "Is a lamp brought to be put under a basket or under a bed?
 Is it not to be set on a lampstand?